samualtnorman/hackmud-environment/README.md

 # Hackmud Scripting Environment
+This is the whole kitchen sink built around HSM, setting this up takes more effort but will give you autocompletes in your IDE, automatic script push when you save a script, as well as minification.
+If you only need minification, I instead recommend heading over to [Hackmud Script Manager](https://www.npmjs.com/package/hackmud-script-manager).

 ## Features
 ### Minification
 This is the main feature of this project and works with JavaScript or [TypeScript](https://www.typescriptlang.org/).
 All